Investigating random drops in keyword rankings is just part of the SEO trade.

 Most of the sample Python scripts out there can be a bit outdated, so you’ll find yourself doing a lot of trial and error.

-To stay up to date with the latest use cases for Python in SEO, Hamlet Batista has published some awesome articles here at Search Engine Journal.
+To stay up to date with the latest use cases for Python in SEO, the late great Hamlet Batista has published some awesome articles here at Search Engine Journal.

-What This Specific Script Does & Doesn’t Do
+What This Python Script Does & Doesn’t Do

 The purpose of this script was to solve an issue I was having with investigating sudden drops of rankings across my client and their competition.

-In this scenario, we aren’t tacking page performance for the long-term.
+In this scenario, we aren’t tracking page performance for the long term.
 We’re simply trying to get quick data.

 This script allows us to quickly identify trends across the organic landscape and see which pages are performing best.

-For this tutorial I’m using PyCharm CE, but you can use Sublime Text or whatever your preferred development environment is.
+For this tutorial, I’m using PyCharm CE, but you can use Sublime Text, Jupyter Notebook, or whatever your preferred development environment is.

-This script is written in Python 3 and may be a bit advanced for folks new to this programming language.
+This script is written in Python 3 and might be a bit advanced for folks new to this programming language.

 If you have not found an interpreter or set up your first virtual environment yet, this guide can help you get started.